ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 ### Taking it a slope further
 The second derivative of every line is 0, unlike most functions you'll want to mimic.
 But, with a quadratic equation, we can control the second derivative.

-In a quadratic equation of the form $$y=ax^2+bx+c, $$
+In a quadratic equation of the form $$y=ax^2+bx+c, $$ the second derivative is  $2a$, and the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDgyNDAwMzksNDg3ODU5OTE5LDM2Nj
+eyJoaXN0b3J5IjpbMTExOTcyODAxNCwtMTcwODI0MDAzOSw0OD
-gzMjA3NCw2ODc5NDY4OTgsMTgyOTk5NTAxLDE4MTI0NjAwMzUs
+c4NTk5MTksMzY2ODMyMDc0LDY4Nzk0Njg5OCwxODI5OTk1MDEs
-LTExODY4MTk1MTMsLTE3MTM3NDA1NjEsLTExNzk2NDk3MzcsLT
+MTgxMjQ2MDAzNSwtMTE4NjgxOTUxMywtMTcxMzc0MDU2MSwtMT
-I3Mjc4NDg5NCwxMTc4ODU4MjEsLTk5NTY5Mjk3MywtMTE3NDEw
+E3OTY0OTczNywtMjcyNzg0ODk0LDExNzg4NTgyMSwtOTk1Njky
-MDYzNV19
+OTczLC0xMTc0MTAwNjM1XX0=
 -->